 Your vote is extremely important.
-No matter how many Shares of VAALCO's common stock you own, please give your Board of Directors your proxy with respect to the Company's common stock at the 2010 Annual Meeting to vote: (1) "FOR" the election of VAALCO's director nominees and (2) "FOR" the appointment of an independent registered public accounting firm.
+No matter how many shares of VAALCO's common stock you own, please give your board of directors your proxy with respect to the Company's common stock at the 2011 annual meeting to vote: (1) "FOR" the election of VAALCO's director nominees, (2) "FOR" the appointment of an independent registered public accounting firm, (3) "FOR" approving, by non-binding vote, our executive compensation, and (4) "FOR" approving, by non-binding vote, a "1 YEAR" frequency of holding future advisory votes on executive compensation.

-If any of your Shares are held in the name of a brokerage firm, bank, bank nominee or other institution, only it can vote such shares.
-Accordingly, please vote your Shares according to the voting instructions provided by your nominee.
+If any of your shares are held in the name of a brokerage firm, bank, bank nominee or other institution, only it can vote such shares.
+Accordingly, please vote your shares according to the voting instructions provided by your nominee.